 Now that you know what digital body language is and how to analyze it, the next question is “Why?”.
 Why should any business concern itself with understanding the digital body language of its customers?

 By understanding what your customer needs (in terms of products and information) in order to buy today, you can increase revenue.

 Companies that do business online are limited in how they can engage with individual customers.
 The physical separation between the online business and online customer prevents the business from learning who the customer is and what they need in that moment.
 And doing this at scale only compounds the difficulty of the challenge.

 Digital body language is an often untapped resource of information about your customers that can help to identify needs and offer precise assistance.

-When a customer walks into a pharmacy looking like they’re sick—you can point them in the direction of the cold and flu isle.
+When a customer walks into a pharmacy looking like they’re sore or limping—you can point them in the direction of the cold compresses and ankle braces.
 When a customer enters an online pharmacy, do you know where to guide them?
 Maybe they’re there for bandages, contact solution, or to print photos.
 By using machine learning technology to analyze your customer’s digital body language, you can identify their needs and act with a high level of personalization, at scale!